TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 - Setting up PropTypes.
 - Using common PropTypes features.

-### Important Note on React Version
+### Getting started

 <div class="lesson-note lesson-note--critical" markdown="1">

+#### Important Note on React Version

 propTypes and defaultProps are discontinued from React version 19.
-Please use React versions lesser than 19 to follow this lesson.
+Please use React versions lesser than 19 to follow this lesson:

-This can be done by:

-- Setting up Vite as usual

-- Changing the react version in package.json file before running 'npm install
+1. Set up React with Vite as usual.
+It does not matter whether you run `npm install` here or not.

+2. Change the versions for the following four packages in `package.json` to `"^18"`:
+   - `react`
+   - `react-dom`
+   - `@types/react`
-- Changing React version:
+   - `@types/react-dom`
-  "dependencies": {
-  "react": "^18.0.0", // Changed to React 18
-  "react-dom": "^18.0.0" // Changed to ReactDOM 18
-  }
-  "devDependencies": {
-  "@types/react": "^18.0.10", // Updated to React 18 types
-  "@types/react-dom": "^18.0.5", // Updated to ReactDOM 18 types
-  }

-- Leaving the rest in package.json file untouched
+3. Run `npm install`.

 </div>

-### Getting started

 To start using PropTypes in our React projects, we first need to install the corresponding library.
 We can do that with `npm`.
 In your React project run the following command: